-a.
+- a.
 Government and nonprofit facilities.
-Public park facilities and buildings which are owned and at least seventy-five (75) percent occupied by governmental or nonprofit agencies and organizations.
+Public park facilities and buildings which are owned and at least seventy-five (75) percent occupied by governmental or nonprofit agencies and organizations. - b.

-b.
 Affordable housing.
 Because affordable housing is an important community need, the affordable housing units included in new development projects shall not be included in the total number of dwelling units used to calculate the fee.
-This exemption shall not include affordable housing units in otherwise market-rate developments, provided pursuant to density bonus law (under state law and as set forth in Chapter 36, Article IV, Division 11 of the city code).
+This exemption shall not include affordable housing units in otherwise market-rate developments, provided pursuant to density bonus law (under state law and as set forth in Chapter 36, Article IV, Division 11 of the city code). - c.

-c.
 Neighborhood Commercial.
 Neighborhood Commercial Uses, as defined in the East Whisman Precise Plan, and which may include retail, restaurants, recreation, personal services and similar neighborhood-serving commercial uses.
-This exemption shall only applies apply to properties with recorded agreements to identify use of the space for qualified businesses or uses, pursuant to the Precise Plan.

-de.
-Accessory dwelling units, as defined in Chapter 36.

-ed.
-Temporary uses, as defined in Chapter 36.

-fe.
-Parking structures.

-gf.
-Residential additions -where no new dwelling units are created.

-hg.
-Interior remodels and tenant improvements where no new dwelling units, lodginghotel or motel rooms, or non-residential gross square footage are created and where no change of use is occurring.

-ih.
-Repair or replacement of a structure, where no new dwelling units, lodginghotel or motel rooms, or non-residential gross square footage are created and where no change of use is occurring."
+This exemption shall only apply to properties with recorded agreements to identify use of the space for qualified businesses or uses, pursuant to the Precise Plan. - d.
+Accessory dwelling units, as defined in Chapter 36. - e.
+Temporary uses, as defined in Chapter 36. - f.
+Parking structures. - g.
+Residential additions where no new dwelling units are created. - h.
+Interior remodels and tenant improvements where no new dwelling units, hotel or motel rooms, or non-residential gross square footage are created and where no change of use is occurring. - i.
+Repair or replacement of a structure, where no new dwelling units, hotel or motel rooms, or non-residential gross square footage are created and where no change of use is occurring." - Section 3.

-Section 3.
 Effective Date.
 The provisions of this Ordinance shall be effective thirty (30) days following the adoption of this Ordinance.
-However, no fee imposed by this Ordinance shall be effective prior to the later of: (i) sixty (60) days from the date of its adoption; or (ii) the effective date of the first resolution or ordinance setting the rates of any of the fees established herein.
+However, no fee imposed by this Ordinance shall be effective prior to the later of: (i) sixty (60) days from the date of its adoption; or (ii) the effective date of the first resolution or ordinance setting the rates of any of the fees established herein. - Section 4.

-Section 4.
 Previously Approved Development Projects.
-No fee imposed by this Ordinance shall apply to a development project that has received zoning permit approval prior to the introduction of this Ordinance and that zoning permit remains in effect at the time that the fee would be due and payable under this this Ordinance.
+No fee imposed by this Ordinance shall apply to a development project that has received zoning permit approval prior to the introduction of this Ordinance and that zoning permit remains in effect at the time that the fee would be due and payable under this this Ordinance, except for projects that have agreed to pay the fee as a term of an executed Development Agreement (DA), which shall pay the fee in accordance with the terms of the DA.